Rishu09-byte/Project/README.md

 # Project
-My name is Rishu Dixit and i am a business analytics student at Northwood University.
+My name is Rishu Dixit and I am a business analytics student at Northwood University.